Azure/azure-sdk-for-js/documentation/RLC-quickstart.md

 ```

 # How to do customizations

-There is many information about the SDK that Typescript emitter will never know, so you may want to do your customizations based on generated code.
+You may want to do your customizations based on generated code.
 We collect some common customization cases and you can read [Customization on the RLC rest-level client libraries](https://github.com/Azure/azure-sdk-for-js/blob/main/documentation/RLC-customization.md) for more details.

 # How to create package